 R7 and R8 are usually not fitted and not required.
 However if you find that you need very large values of R5/6 to get enough headroom from the transistors then fitting R7/8 will bias the transistors cooler, and increase Vce and headroom.
 The smaller the value of R7/8 the cooler the transistors will run.
 You can also use these pcb positions to fit 1N4148 diodes to protect the b-e junctions directly - more on that in the future.

 Reducing the current through the output transistors will increase headroom, up to the point where the emitter voltage is halfway between the collector voltage and the 48v supply.
-It will also reduce the current draw, which has the effects of: 1. raising the voltage at the XLR (relevant if you want to use this for capsule polarisation), 2. reducing the output impedance a little.
+It will also reduce the current draw, which has the effects of: 1. raising the voltage at the XLR (relevant if you want to use this for capsule polarisation), 2. increasing the output impedance a little.
 3. reducing the current available to the fet.